Glo Ghana Manager remanded for defiling 14-year-old girl

 The accused has been charged with defilement contrary to section 101 (2) of the Criminal Offences Act 29/60 as amended by section 11 of Act 554/98.

-The defense counsel prayed the court to admit the accused to bail but the Prosecuting officer Chief Inspector Bernard Annor raised objection stating that the accused has no permanent place of abode in Koforidua besides has credible information that the accused was preparing to leave Ghana to Nigeria to visit his wife and children nd, therefore, may jump bail.
+The defense counsel prayed the court to admit the accused to bail but the Prosecuting Officer, Chief Inspector Bernard Annor raised objection stating that the accused has no permanent place of abode in Koforidua and has credible information that the accused was preparing to leave Ghana to Nigeria to visit his wife and children, therefore, may jump bail.

-The court presided over by Her Honour Mercy Addei kotei upheld the position of the prosecuting officer and remanded the accused to reappear before court on July 26, 2021.
+The Court presided by Her Honour Mercy Addei Kotei upheld the position of the prosecuting officer and remanded the accused to reappear before court on July 26, 2021.